 For all of this, we engender the patience, compassion, and practical knowledge necessary to help ease suffering and to appreciate and tend to—rather than fear—what arises over the course of a being’s journey toward death.
 We will each go through this portal ourselves, and we never know whose turn comes next.

-Sarah C. Beasley (Sera Kunzang Lhamo), a Nyingma practitioner since 2000, is an experienced teacher, writer, editor, and artist.
-She has a degree in Studio Art and a Graduate Certificate in Education.
-Sarah spent close to seven years in retreat under the guidance of Lama Tharchin Rinpoche and Thinley Norbu Rinpoche.
-She offers a workshop, Meditations for Death, Dying & Living, which includes an Expressive Arts component.
+Sarah C. Beasley (Sera Kunzang Lhamo), author of Kindness for all Creatures: Buddhist Advice for Compassionate Animal Care, is a Nyingma practitioner since 2000, and Certified Educator, and an experienced writer and artist.
+She has a BA in Studio Art and is an MA Candidate in Educational Leadership.
+Sarah spent close to seven years in traditional retreat under the guidance of Lama Tharchin Rinpoche and Thinley Norbu Rinpoche.
 With a lifelong passion for wilderness, she has summited Mt.
 Kenya and Mt.
 Baker, among other peaks.
-Her work can be seen at www.sarahcbeasley.com.
+Her book and other works can be seen at www.sarahcbeasley.com.